 Founder and President Greg Ubert wrote the book on successfully opening and running a coffee shop.
-He and the Crimson Cup team of have helped hundreds of entrepreneurs become coffee shop owners.
+He and the Crimson Cup team of have helped hundreds of entrepreneurs become successful coffee shop owners.

 “For many potential owners, writing their first coffee shop business plan can seem overwhelming,” Greg said.
 “We’re happy to share our experience and walk you through the ins and outs.”

-You’ll find a full coffee shop business plan template in Greg’s book, Seven Steps to Success in the Specialty Coffee Industry.
+You’ll find a complete coffee shop business plan template provided with Greg’s book, Seven Steps to Success in the Specialty Coffee Industry.

 Greg’s book became the foundation for our 7 Steps to Coffee Shop Startup Success process which has helped hundreds of entrepreneurs open and run successful coffee shops.

 We provide all the support you need to open a coffee shop – without expensive franchise fees or royalties.
 You don’t even need to sign a long-term contract to buy our coffee.

 More than just a short-term course on drink preparation or running a coffee shop, we offer hands-on training and ongoing guidance for both baristas and business owners.

-With decades of experience in running coffee shops, our 7 Steps consultants can help you go beyond the business to plan to:
+With decades of experience in running coffee shops, our coffee shop startup consultants can help you go beyond the business to plan to:

 - Choose the right location